zhangrenyuuchicago/CancerSiteClassification/README.md

 # Cancer Site Classification

-This is a small example for you to get started with your course.
+This is a small example for you to get started with your course. <a href="https://pytorch.org/"> Pytorch </a> is used in this task.

 In this model, we use <a href="https://arxiv.org/abs/1512.00567"> Inception-V3 </a> as feature extractor.
 Extracted tiles that contains tissues are feeded to Inception-V3.
 The representations are feeded to a classifier.
 Here we aim to classify two types of cancer sites(COAD and UCEC).